Transfer Admission Requirements

 - Students that have below a 2.00 cumulative GPA will be reviewed on a case by case basis

-- If you are on academic dismissal from a previous institution at the time of application, you will not be permitted to enroll at UA for a period of one semester, not including summer sessions.
+- If you are on academic dismissal from a previous institution at the time of application, you will not be permitted to enroll at UA for a period of one calendar year

 - Transfer students will only be admitted that are in good academic standing